 Chad adopted a National Biodiversity Strategy and Action Plan (SPANB) in March 2000.
 This strategy (SPANB II) was revised in 2014.
-This national strategy is made up of action plans for biodiversity which allows for the integration of living organisms and the maintenance of their diversity in the various economic and social fields, with a view to ensuring their sustainable green belt around major cities, the Great Green Wall.
-A Training and Information Program on the Environment (PFIE) was set up.
-The creation of the Directorate of Environmental Education and Sustainable Development within the
+This national strategy is made up of action plans for biodiversity which allows for the integration of living organisms and the maintenance of their diversity in the various economic and social fields, with a view to ensuring their sustainable development.